forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 <https://doi.org/10.1016/j.xinn.2020.100061>

-> An early version of this article with fewer patients has the title "Evaluating the accuracy of different respiratory specimens in the laboratory diagnosis and monitoring the viral shedding of 2019-nCoV infections"
+> An early version of this article with fewer patients has the title "Evaluating the accuracy of different respiratory specimens in the laboratory diagnosis and monitoring the viral shedding of 2019-nCoV infections" by Yang Yang et al and published at <https://doi.org/10.1101/2020.02.11.20021493>

 Location: Shenzhen, Guangdong, China; Date: written in May, patients likely from January to March
 ##### Methods